-“I fell you, Bertie, it’s better this way.
+“I tell you, Bertie, it’s better this way.
 For everyone.
 Dad just needs to retire and close the family business and let them get on with their lives.
-I mean my brothers can still make a decent living and sellswords, or guards or something.
+I mean my brothers can still make a decent living as sellswords, or guards or something.
 It’ll be fine.
 I’ll write to mother when I get to a decent enough town and get my bearings.
-This will be fine, it’s fine, everything’s going to be fine.”
+This will be fine, it’s fine, everything’s going to be just fine.”

 “I think I can see an Inn, what say we stop for the night get some food and get you on a fire and me something to drink.”

 He got them the most expensive room, lit a nice hot fire around the egg and made his way into the tavern for a beer.
 It didn’t take long before a sensual and somewhat familiar voice tickled his ears.

 He turned to see Justine standing just behind him.